Rainbow Salad Jars – a simple, creative & healthy summer option.

-As the summer weather brings us outside, we have plenty of chances to barbeque, go on picnics and enjoy fun days out.
+As the summer weather brings us outside, we have plenty of chances to barbecue, go on picnics and enjoy fun days out.

 This often means pre-prepared foods, meat and bread which sometimes can be a little light on fresh vegetables.